Jason180501/Sentiment-Analysis-of-Memes/README.md

 # Sentiment-Analysis-of-Memes

-This project is on the Sentiment Analysis of Memes.
+This project is on Sentiment Analysis of Memes.

 # Dataset